openedx/edx-platform/docs/decisions/0020-upstream-downstream.rst

   but simply a piece of metadata directly on the downstream content which points to the upstream content.
 We will no longer rely on precarious hash-derived usage keys to establish connection to upstream blocks;
-  like any other block, an upstream-link blocks can be granted whatever block ID that the authoring environment assigns it, whether random or human-readable.
+  like any other block, an upstream-linked blocks can be granted whatever block ID that the authoring environment assigns it, whether random or human-readable.